webrecorder/browsertrix/README.md

 The full docs for using, deploying, and developing Browsertrix are available at: [https://docs.browsertrix.com](https://docs.browsertrix.com)

+Our docs are created with [Material for MKDocs](https://squidfunk.github.io/mkdocs-material/).

 ## Deployment

 The latest deployment documentation is available at: [https://docs.browsertrix.com/deploy](https://docs.browsertrix.com/deploy)